With Survicate, you can easily launch surveys straight from your dashboard. Dive into our article to learn:

 How to make a survey appear on your website;

 Where you can schedule the exact date of your survey being started or paused.

 Not ready with your survey yet?
 Check out our guides for previous steps:

 Step 1.
 Install Survicate Tracking code

-The tracking code has to be installed only once.
+The tracking code has to be installed only once on each website where you wish to show surveys.
 After completing this installation, you can manage your surveys straight from the dashboard.
 You have multiple options to choose from while installing your code:

 If someone else is managing your website, you can send them an email with instructions.
 They will receive a link with the installation documentation in no time.